 At the Company's 2024 annual meeting of stockholders, our say-on-pay proposal received the affirmative vote of 62.7% votes cast.
 While a majority of our stockholders supported our executive program, this vote result was surprising to the Company, particularly as both of the leading proxy advisory firms recommended "FOR" our say-on-pay proposal, and the vote result represented a drastic decline from the 99.8% approval received at the Company's 2023 annual meeting of stockholders.
-In response to this result, our Board engaged in a process to seek feedback from our stockholders regarding our executive compensation practices with the assistance of Alliance Advisors, LLC.
+In response to this result, our Board engaged in a

+Our Board recommends a vote "FOR" the approval of Proposal No. 3. process to seek feedback from our stockholders regarding our executive compensation practices with the assistance of Alliance Advisors, LLC.
 We reached out to our top 24 stockholders.
 We performed three rounds of outreach to stockholders to see if they would like to discuss potential concerns or questions regarding our executive compensation programs and policies.
 All but one of these top 24 stockholders either did not respond or declined to engage.
 The stockholder who did respond provided feedback to the Company via email expressing no concerns with the Company's executive compensation program.
 We continue to value the input of our stockholders on our executive compensation practices and welcome additional engagement and feedback from our stockholders.
 We are committed to designing an executive compensation program that is aligned with our business objectives and reflective of our current life cycle.